-Financial instruments which potentially subject the Organization to credit risk consist principally of cash and equivalents, various accounts, grants, and contributions receivable.
+Financial instruments which potentially subject the Organization to credit risk consist principally of cash, various accounts, government grants receivable, and contributions receivable.
 The Organization's cash is maintained in demand deposits and in money funds in high quality financial institutions.
 At times, such cash may exceed federally insured limits.
-The Organization has not experienced any losses in such accounts and believes it is not exposed to any significant risk on its cash and equivalents.
-The Organization generally does not maintain collateral for its receivable balances, and does not believe significant credit risk exists at June 30, 2023.
-Four agencies represented 55% of total government grants receivable at June 30, 2023.
+The Organization has not experienced any losses in such accounts and believes it is not exposed to any significant risk on its cash.
+The Organization generally does not maintain collateral for its receivable balances, and does not believe significant credit risk exists at June 30, 2024.
+One agency represented 24% of total government grants receivable at June 30, 2024.
+Two donors accounted for 80% of contributions receivable at June 30, 2024.